Hong Kong's Court Quashes Fraud Conviction of Media Tycoon Jimmy Lai - PRESS AI WORLD

 • Hong Kong's Court of Appeal quashed Jimmy Lai's fraud conviction from 2022.

-• The tycoon remains imprisoned with a separate 20-year sentence for national security charges.
+• Lai remains imprisoned, facing a 20-year sentence for national security violations.

 SHARE THIS ARTICLE: